AI Workshop: learn to build apps with AI →

 The loop ends when all children are removed.

-The first, in most performance benchmarks I checked, looks to be the fastest solution.
+The first solution, in most performance benchmarks I checked, tends to be the fastest.

 Lessons in this unit: